October 4, 2013

 Any green burial casket will also meet the criteria for cremation caskets.
 They are Eco-friendly and available in a wide variety of natural materials such as teak wood, banana leaf, wicker, bamboo, cotton and wool.
 All caskets in this green category are suitable for wakes and all other funeral services.
 They are also quite beautiful.
 These caskets will cost you from about $800 to $2,000.

 If you want an elegant casket for public viewing there are some good choices for you as well.
-These wooden caskets which while being fully combustible and without metal parts are also very graceful.
+These wooden caskets are fully combustible and have no metal parts, but are also very graceful.

-They come in many different colors from white to pink to blue and have lots of options such as satin or crepe casket liners and fabric pillows.
-These wooden caskets are in the $1,500 to $2,000 range.
+They come in many different colors from white to pink to blue and have lots of options such as satin or crepe casket liners and fabric pillows, and are in the $1,500 to $2,000 range.
 These cremation caskets are almost identical in appearance to traditional burial caskets in a refined, sophisticated way.

 Of course, your last option would be to build your own cremation casket if you are a do it yourselfer.
 Funeral homes must accept caskets from outside sources if they meet the cremation criteria.
 They must be fully combustible with no metal parts and completely leak-proof.
 They must also bear the weight of the deceased.
 You can find do it yourself cremation caskets online at web retailers.